adamiser/stat386-projects/_posts/2022-09-14-first_post.md

 We've done it!
 Using "helloworld" as our message, 'ciphertext' now contains the text 'FYXXEOELXN'.

-## The decryption.
+# Decryption

 *Decrpytion is simple: reverse the above process!*

 I leave this as a challenge to you - how would you reverse the process?
 I'll start you with a hint.
 Inverting this process involves calculating the "multiplicative modular inverse".
-There are many ways to do this, from [Euclid's Algorithm](https://www.extendedeuclideanalgorithm.com/multiplicative_inverse.php) to [more naive methods](https://www.khanacademy.org/computing/computer-science/cryptography/modarithmetic/a/modular-inverses).
+There are many ways to do this, from [Euclid's Algorithm](https://www.extendedeuclideanalgorithm.com/multiplicative_inverse.php) to [other naive methods](https://www.khanacademy.org/computing/computer-science/cryptography/modarithmetic/a/modular-inverses).
 I found it easiest to implement the method found in [this video](https://www.youtube.com/watch?v=03Gv0YAMWmo&t=131s).
 I've coded it as follows:

 ```
 modulus <- 26